sejungkwak/trading-paradise/README.md

     4. Get hex codes.
     5. Go to [WebAIM Contrast Checker](https://webaim.org/resources/contrastchecker/).
-    6. Check the contrast between background and text and adjust the lightness of the text colour for the accessibility purpose.
+    6. Check the contrast between the background and text colour and adjust the lightness of the text colour for the accessibility purpose.

     ![Contrast Checker](documentation/contrast-checker.png)